-Let’s say your organization is planning to redesign its website.
+Let’s say your organization wants to redesign its website.
 You do your research, craft a thoughtful RFP, send it to a short-list of impressive agencies, and have a few promising conversations.
-After follow-up discussions with those agencies, proposals start landing in your inbox.
+After follow-up discussions with those agencies, proposals land in your inbox.
 Exciting stuff!
 Now it’s time to start reviewing them.
 But what distinguishes a good proposal from a great one?
-And how do agencies assess your project and whip up a plan and budget without really knowing you all that well?
+And how do agencies assess your project and create a plan and budget without knowing you all that well?

 The reality is that even after having a few conversations with you, agencies still have limited insight into your organization and project needs at this point.
 It’s why we often ask so many questions before developing a proposal!
 With strategic brand and design work in particular, the variations in how a project could play out and what the outcomes need to be are pretty massive.